 The ESA seeks to ensure that activities do not jeopardize endangered or threatened animal, fish and plant species, nor destroy or modify the critical habitat of such species.
 Under the ESA, exploration and production operations, as well as actions by federal agencies, may not significantly impair or jeopardize a covered species or its habitat.
 The ESA provides for criminal penalties for willful violations of the ESA.
-Other statutes that provide protection to animal and plant species and that may apply to our operators' activities include, but are not necessarily limited to, the Fish and Wildlife Coordination Act, the Fishery Conservation and Management Act, the Migratory Bird Treaty Act and the National Historic Preservation Act.
-Although we believe that our operators are in compliance with such statutes, any change in these statutes or any reclassification of a species as endangered or threatened could subject our company (directly or indirectly through our operators) to significant expenses to modify our operations or could force discontinuation of certain operations altogether.
+Other statutes that provide protection to animal and plant species and that may apply to operators' activities include, but are not necessarily limited to, the Fish and Wildlife Coordination Act, the Fishery Conservation and Management Act, the Migratory Bird Treaty Act and the National Historic Preservation Act.
+Although we believe that we and our operators are in compliance with such statutes, any change in these statutes or any reclassification of a species as endangered or threatened could subject our company (directly or indirectly through our operators) to significant expenses to modify our operations or could force discontinuation of certain operations altogether.

 The CAA controls air emissions from oil and natural gas production and natural gas processing operations, among other sources.
-EPA regulations under the CAA include NSPS for the oil and natural gas source category to address emissions of pollutants, including sulfur dioxide, methane and VOCs, NAAQS for certain ambient levels of criteria pollutants and a separate set of, including ground-level ozone, and emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities., among other monitoring, reporting, and permitting regulations.
+EPA regulations under the CAA include NSPS for the oil and natural gas source category to address emissions of pollutants, including sulfur dioxide, methane and VOCs, NAAQS for certain ambient levels of criteria pollutants and a separate set of, including ground-level ozone, and emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities. among other monitoring, reporting, and permitting regulations.
 In recent years there has been considerable focus on the regulation of methane emissions from the oil and gas sector.
-The EPA proposed and finalized more stringent methane rules for new, modified, and reconstructed upstream and midstream facilities under New Source Performance Standards ("NSPS") Subpart OOOOb, as well as, for the first time ever, standards for existing sources under NSPS Subpart OOOOc in December 2023.
+The EPA proposed and finalized more stringent methane rules for new, modified, and reconstructed upstream and midstream facilities under NSPS Subpart OOOOb, as well as, for the first time ever, standards for existing sources under NSPS Subpart OOOOc in December 2023.
 The final rules expand the scope of regulated oil and gas sources beyond those currently regulated under the existing NSPS Subpart OOOOa.
 Under the final rules, states have two years to prepare and submit plans to impose methane and VOC emission controls for existing sources.
 The presumptive standards established under the final rules are generally same for both new and existing sources and include enhanced leak detection survey requirements using optical gas imaging and other advanced monitoring technologies, the reduction of emissions by 95% through capture and control system, zero-emission requirements for specific components and equipment, so-called green well completion requirements, and the establishment of a "super emitter" response program which would allow certified third parties to report large emission events to EPA, triggering additional investigation, reporting, and repair obligations, among other more stringent operational and maintenance requirements.
 Fines and penalties for violations of these rules could be substantial.
-These newly adopted final rules are likely to face immediate legal challenges.
-Separately, the BLM has also proposed rules to limit venting, flaring, and methane leaks for oil and gas operations on federal lands.
-These requirements and any future regulatory developments have the potential to increasing operating costs for production activities on our properties and thus may adversely affect our financial results.
-We also note that the regulatory activities discussed above are subject to ongoing intense political debate and could be subject to major modification depending on the outcome of the 2024 election cycle.
+Separately, the BLM has also finalized a rule to limit venting, flaring, and methane leaks for oil and gas operations on federal lands.
+These recent final rules are currently subject to litigation, the outcome of which is uncertain.
+Further, the Trump Administration or Congress could seek to repeal, modify, or otherwise limit the enforcement of the rules, though any timeline for doing, if at all, is uncertain and cannot be predicted at this time.
+These requirements and any future regulatory developments have the potential to increase operating costs for production activities on our properties or require capital to install more sophisticated pollution control equipment and thus may have a material adverse impact on our business, results of operations and financial condition.